Category: The Question

 By 8:00 AM, I’m at my desk with a fresh to-do list, ready to tackle my top priorities before the world fully stirs.

-If I need a micro-break, I stand and stretch or grab a glass of cold water.
-I might crave another coffee, but I hold back—for the sake of a good night’s rest and tomorrow’s clarity.
+During work, if I need a micro-break, I stand and stretch or grab a glass of cold water.
+I might crave another coffee, but I hold back for the sake of a good night’s rest and tomorrow’s clarity.

 Then the cycle repeats itself.